Asian American and Pacific Islander Heritage Month 2024

 It is important to recognize the sacrifices and establishments of Chinese workers during this time.
 The Transcontinental Railroad would not have possible without them.
 They also established a strong Asian community in California, especially San Francisco.
 Chinese immigrants fought against discrimination for decades and created a better society for all Asian communities in the US.

-Read about a story of how a Stanford student discovered that his ancestor, Lim Lip Hong, helped build the Central Pacific Railroad, the westernmost portion of the Transcontinental Railroad.
+Read about a story of how a Stanford student discovered his ancestor, Lim Lip Hong, helped build the Central Pacific Railroad, the westernmost portion of the Transcontinental Railroad.

 To celebrate Asian American and Pacific Islander (AAPI) Heritage Month, take the Capitol Corridor to the California State Railroad Museum in Sacramento!
 It is a short and easy walk from our Sacramento Station and features the Chinese Railroad Workers’ Experience.
 This permanent exhibit provides a glimpse of the Chinese workers who built the western portion of the nation’s first Transcontinental Railroad.